 Blueberry Spinach Kraut

 This kraut that tastes like blueberries is not only delicious but the juice is incredible too.
-When my kids were little they loved to take the juice when they were sick.
-They loved the flavor and it works speedily to heal and help them recover.
-This pairs well with sprouted tortilla chips.
-They are becoming more popular and there are several on the market now.
+When my kids were little, they loved to drink the juice when they were sick.
+They loved the flavor and it worked speedily to heal and help them recover.
+This pairs well with sprouted tortilla chips which are becoming more popular and there are several on the market now.
 I am loving Unbeatable Blue Tortilla Chips.